gmargo11/MIPP/README.md

-# Model-based Informative Path Planning for Benthic Habitat Mapping
+# Model-based Informative Path Planning

 A path planner for autonomous science vehicles which adaptively learns and exploits relationships between features based on an expert knowledge model structure.